Wilferd/notpiazzasite/logs/kadenlogs.markdown

 nav_order: 3
 parent: Individual Logs
 ---
+# Log for Week 11:  10/7 - 11/11
+- Mocked up content for brochure image and wrote blurb (1 hour)
+- Fixed some UI bugs related to scrollable lists on Manage Classes page (2 hours)
+- Talked to ryan about backend email research, and started making a plan to implement (1 hour)

 # Log for Week 10:  10/31 - 11/04
 - Did research on how to connect email service to backend (2 hours)
 - Made UI changes to professor settings page (1 hour)